J.P. Crawford Player Props: Mariners vs. Cardinals

 J.P.
 Crawford At The Plate

-- He ranks 121st in batting average, 50th in on base percentage, and 149th in slugging among qualified batters in baseball.
+- Among qualified hitters in MLB play, he ranks 128th in batting average, 44th in on-base percentage, and 156th in slugging.

-- Crawford has picked up a hit in nine of 19 games this year, with multiple hits four times.
+- Crawford has reached base via a hit in nine games this year (of 20 played), and had multiple hits in four of those games.

-- He has not hit a home run in his 19 games this season.
+- He has not gone deep in his 20 games this season.

-- Crawford has driven in a run in two games this season, with multiple runs batted in once.
+- Crawford has picked up an RBI in two games this year, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.